wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 In order to set up our local stack, the first thing that is done is that we save a copy of the base pointer `ebp` and copy the value of the stack pointer `esp` into the base pointer so that we have a copy of it and can restore it at the end of our function.
 At the end of our function we can copy `ebp` back into `esp` and restore the value of `ebp` from the stack as it was at the start of the function.

 After the first instructions, we can modify the stack pointer as we like and all changes will only be local to the function and will essentially be destroyed once the function completes.
+Using this approach to the stack pointer with functions is somewhat of a convention in assembly language.

 ## The Fibonacci logic in assembly

-There are essentially two parts to the logic in this section that can be seen as everythong before the label `.fib_loop` and everything between this label up to `.fib_done``.
+There are essentially two parts to the logic in this section that can be seen as everythong before the label `.fib_loop` and everything between this label up to `.fib_done`.

 These are:
 - Setting up our variables
 - Running the loop to completion